zhiqic/Rethinking-Counting/README.md

  * OpenBlas
  * (optional) Scipy, matplotlib and python-tk  for running unit test in `dau_conv_test.py`

-## Instalation from pre-compiled binaries (pip)
+## Installation from pre-compiled binaries (pip)
-If you are using `TensorFlow` from pip, then install a pre-compiled binaries (.whl) from the [RELEASE](https://github.com/skokec/DAU-ConvNet/releases) page (mirror server also available http://box.vicos.si/skokec/dau-convnet):
+If you are using `TensorFlow` from pip, then install pre-compiled binaries (.whl) from the [RELEASE](https://github.com/skokec/DAU-ConvNet/releases) page (mirror server also available http://box.vicos.si/skokec/dau-convnet):

 ```bash
 # install dependency library (OpenBLAS)